 Try Track Lighting

 To spruce up your kitchen lighting without breaking the bank, you may want to try track lighting instead of recessed lighting.
 The latter requires cutting holes into the ceiling, electrical wiring and various other costs for repairing the ceiling.
 Recessed lighting can cost a total of $100 to $150 for just a single light!
 Track lighting is a quick, cost-effective way to give your kitchen more light as well as ambient lighting when placed on a dimmer.
-Check out these 14 tips for better kitchen lighting.

 Recycling materials is one surefire way to cut kitchen renovation costs.
 Check to see if you have a Habitat for Humanity ReStore in your area.
 If so, stop by and see if they have anything can be used for your remodel.
 You can also ask local contractors and builders if they’re donating or selling their overstock at a discount.
-Before you remodel, be sure to check out these 13 kitchen trends on the way out.

 Photo: Courtesy of Greater Des Moines Habitat for Humanity